55ophia/sophias/_posts/2023-08-21-GitHub_Pages_Tangibles.md

 GIT ACC: yah we can obv push. pull is like taking stuff from another repo and get local to do

+THEME: bro it was hell. anyway finished it party party